aymanedk-web/Coursera-test/README.md

-# Coursera-test
+# Module-2 Coding Assignment

-This is a HTML-CSS project for Web Developer.
+Coursera course: HTML, CSS, and Javascript for Web Developers

-TO SEE THE OUTPUT <a href="/Users/mac/Desktop/MyRepo/Assignments/Module2/index.html">Click Here</a>
+TO SEE THE OUTPUT <a href="/Users/mac/Desktop/MyRepo/Assignments/Module2/index.html">CLICK HERE</a>

 Ps:     If the link doesnt work, Wait for the website till it's online.